ginkgostreet/ginkgo-docs-grav/pages/02.manifest/02.features/02.information-architecture/03.solution/00.context/docs.md

 routes:
   canonical: /features/information-architecture/context
 ---
+# Context Documents

-# Context for Lab Information Architecture
+This Context Document is a self-referential example.
+It describes the intent and purpose of the Lab Information Architecture "Feature".

 ## Personas

  - **End User**: user looking for guidance on using the solution
  - **Stakeholder**: and invested user of the solution that articulates organization processes
  - **Project Owner**: arbiter between a development team and stakeholders